March 26, 2015

-Youth are selected for evaluation through randomized-controlled trial
+Youth are selected for evaluation through randomized-controlled trial.

 Evaluation is critical to Friends of the Children's success.
 Friends of the Children–Portland is part of a randomized-controlled trial (RCT) study, the 'gold standard' of research.

 The current longitudinal randomized-controlled trial (RCT) study of our model was launched in 2007.
 The National Institute of Mental Health funded critical pilot work at Oregon Social Learning Center (OSLC) that ultimately led to the award of a research grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) for the first 5-year phase of this study.
 The study has also received additional funding in recent years from the Edna McConnell Clark Foundation and the Robert Wood Johnson Foundation.
-In 2013, the Office of Juvenile Justice & Delinquency Prevention, part of the U.S. Department of Justice, invested nearly $500,000.
+In 2013, the Office of Juvenile Justice and Delinquency Prevention, part of the U.S. Department of Justice, invested nearly $500,000.
 Dr. Mark Eddy, the principal investigator of the study, is a Senior Research Scientist at New York University.
-Most recently, the Silver Family Foundation invested to continue the study.
+Most recently, the Silver Family Foundation invested in continuing the study.
 In 2017, the study was published in the academic journal Prevention Science.

 The goal of the RCT is to continue this study over the youths' 12 years in the Friends of the Children program, following youth through important transitions into middle and high school and on to early adulthood.